adobeemeapartners/masters-cja-munich2023/README.md

 Challenge:

 * Luma realized they needed to prioritize creating a single source of truth for customer data, eliminating the need to run multiple ad-hoc SQL queries to gain insights about their customer segments.
 * Understanding customer behavior is increasingly challenging as consumers engage in digital channels while most of retail revenue still comes from in-store transactions.
-Siloed data sources exist across the enterprise with many retailers leveraging legacy systems of record (e.g. Google Analytics UA).
+Siloed data sources exist across the enterprise with many branches leveraging legacy systems of record (e.g. Google Analytics UA).

 Environments: